What is an Agile Team?

 - Team Lead or Scrum Master

-The team lead or scrum master is responsible for finding resources for the team and ensuring that they implement agile values and principles and adheres to the processes and practices that the team committed to follow.
+The team lead or scrum master is responsible for finding resources for the team and ensuring that they implement agile values and principles and adhere to the processes and practices that the team committed to follow.

 - Product Owner